barionleg/cesium.wiki.gs/Fabric.md

 _Fabric_ is a JSON schema for describing _materials_ in Cesium.
 Materials represent the appearance of an object such as polygons, polylines, ellipsoids, and sensors.

 Materials can be as simple as draping an image over an object, or applying a pattern such as stripes or a checkerboard.
-More complex materials include procedural wood and view-dependent reflection and refraction.
 Using Fabric and GLSL, new materials can be scripted from scratch or created by combining existing materials in a hierarchy; for example, wet crumbling bricks can be created with a combination of procedural brick, bump map, and specular map materials.

 <img src="materials/CheckerboardCircle.png" width="200" height="92" alt="Checkerboard" />
 <img src="materials/VerticalStripeCircle.png" width="200" height="92" alt="Vertical stripe" />